 Behaviour specialist Patti Reiner says conflicts that may begin with a text or Facebook post are spilling over into school hallways the next day.
 They occur when students send cruel, vicious, and sometimes threatening messages to others, circulate unflattering photos taken with a cell phone or post photos to be rated by others.
 In some cases, an entire website dedicated to outing a student as gay or promiscuous is created.

 “Anyone can post anything and once it’s out there, it’s there,” Reiner said.
 “A student may be asked to take the website down but by the time that happens, the damage is done and the site has been downloaded who knows how many times?”

-Reiner says student are using MSN, Facebook and other social networking sites to say things they would never feel comfortable saying in person.
+Reiner says students are using MSN, Facebook, and other social networking sites to say things they would never feel comfortable saying in person.
 Sometimes what they write is petty gossip.
-Other times it is hateful, degrading or even criminal.
+Other times it is hateful, degrading, or even criminal.